 Following the general analytic strategy used in GBD 2013, we analyzed the age- sex- and province-specific mortality and prevalence of COPD in China.
 Levels of and trends in COPD mortality and prevalence were assessed for 33 province-level administrative units during 1990 to 2013.

-In 2013, there were 910 809 COPD deaths in China, accounting for 31.1% of total COPD deaths in the world.
-From 1990 to 2013, the age-standardized COPD mortality rate decreased in all provinces, with the highest reduction in Heilongjiang (70.2%) and Jilin (70.0%) and lowest reduction in Guizhou (26.8%).
+In 2013, there were 910,809 deaths from COPD in China, accounting for 31.1% of the total deaths from COPD in the world.
+From 1990 to 2013, the age-standardized COPD mortality rate decreased in all provinces, with the highest reduction in Heilongjiang (70.2%) and Jilin (70.0%) and the lowest reduction in Guizhou (26.8%).
 In 2013, the death rate per 100,000 was highest in Guizhou (196.0) and lowest in Tianjin (34.0) among men and highest in Gansu (141.1) and lowest in Beijing (23.7) among women.
 The number of COPD cases increased dramatically from 32.4 million in 1990 to 54.8 million in 2013.
-The age-standardized prevalence rate of COPD remains stable overall and varied little for all provinces.
+The age-standardized prevalence rate of COPD remained stable overall and varied little for all provinces.